aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/encryption-and-decryption/encrypt-excel-file/_index.md

 ### PostEncryptDocument API Specification

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Workbook/PostEncryptDocument) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The <a href="https://apireference.aspose.cloud/cells/#/Workbook/PostEncryptDocument" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the **cURL** command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to make a call to the Cloud API with cURL.